Helping You Succeed in the MRCGP SCA

 Prioritising Health & Wellbeing

-My dedication and work have earned me several prestigious awards, including Manchester Leadership Gold Award in recognition of my service and commitment to the wider community and Best GP Trainee Award for my work in improving doctors’ wellbeing.
+My commitment has been recognised with awards like the Manchester Leadership Gold Award for service to the community and Best GP Trainee Award for my work in improving doctors’ wellbeing.

 Want to Pass SCA